 The way consumers pay may vary but Australia is also showing a dramatic rise in cashless payments.
 When surveying the Australian public, 55% of consumers were comfortable with the idea of a completely cashless society.
 Such a high sentiment can possibly be attributed to the increasing adoption of smartphones and tablets.
 With the number of devices in Australian hands, consumers are inclined to handle sales and services like online shopping straight from their phones.

 When it comes to restaurants, business owners have seen a considerable shift in sales.
-Australians, reportedly, eat out at an average of two to three times a week, which is more than 50 million meals per week.
+Australians, reportedly, eat out an average of two to three times a week, which is more than 50 million meals per week.
 But with the wave of the coronavirus, small businesses must find creative alternatives for business continuity.
-Through the enablement of cashless payments and reducing the contact during the sales process, solutions like unattended terminals can offer a new stream of sales, and drive new revenue, all while providing a convenient and consumer friendly service.
+Through the enablement of cashless payments and reducing the contact during the sales process, solutions like unattended terminals can offer a new stream of sales, and drive new revenue, all while providing a convenient and consumer-friendly service.

 What do the Japanese think?